September 12th, 2022 | By: The Startups Team

 The Small Business Association (SBA) administers the most well-known small business loans for veterans: the Veterans Advantage program — which includes the 7(a) Loan and the Express Loan — as well as Military Reservist Economic Injury Disaster (MREIDL) loans.

 The SBA's Veteran's Advantage Loan program applies to loans for up to $350,000.
 The program applies to two SBA loans: SBA Express and SBA 7(a) loans.

 In order to be eligible for a Veterans Advantage Loan, small businesses and startups must meet the following requirements:

-While the SBA 7(a) Loan Program is for both veterans and non-veterans, there are some special perks for vets under the Veterans Advantage program.
+While the SBA 7(a) Loan Program is not a dedicated veteran business loan, as it is for both veterans and non-veterans, there are some special perks for vets under the Veterans Advantage program.

 For loans up to $125,000, vets can get upfront guaranty fees of zero.
 For loans greater than $125,000, vets are promised a 50 percent reduction of guaranty fees.
 Loans can be for up to $350,000.

 The 7(a) Loan Program is the most popular SBA small business loan.
-7(a) Loan Program SBA small business loans can be used for purchasing fixed assets, working capital, to finance startups, to purchase an existing business, and for debt repayment.
+7(a) Loan Program SBA small business loans can be used for purchasing fixed assets, and working capital, financing startups, purchasing an existing business, and for debt repayment.

-In order to qualify, a company must first meet the SBA size standards.
-Because SBA loans are specifically for small businesses, they’ve created a “size standards tool” that helps founders and small business owners determine whether or not they qualify.
+In order to qualify, a company must first meet the Small Business Administration size standards.
+Because SBA loans are specifically for small businesses, they've created a “size standards tool” that helps founders and small business owners determine whether or not they qualify.